Universal-Variability-Language/uvl-evaluation-splc21/README.md

 ## How to build

 The project uses maven as the build engine.
 We depend on the FeatureIDE library and the TraVarT approach, which both are not available through the standard repositories.
 Therefore before you run the build for the first time, you need to install the dependencies in your local maven repository.

 You can do that by either running the `setup.sh` for Linux systems or `setup.bat` for Windows.

 Alternatively head to the root folder of the project in a shell and run:

 * `mvn install:install-file -Dfile="lib/uvl-parser-0.1.0-standalone.jar" -DgroupId="de.neominik" -DartifactId="uvl" -Dversion="0.1.0-SNAPSHOT" -Dpackaging="jar"`

-* `mvn install:install-file -Dfile="lib/de.ovgu.featureide.lib.fm-v3.7.0.jar" -DgroupId="de.ovgu.featureide" -DartifactId="de.ovgu.featureide" -Dversion="3.7.0" -Dpackaging="jar"`
+* `mvn install:install-file -Dfile="lib/de.ovgu.featureide.lib.fm-v3.7.0.jar" -DgroupId="de.ovgu.featureide" -DartifactId="lib.fm" -Dversion="3.7.0" -Dpackaging="jar"`

 * `mvn install:install-file -Dfile="lib/travart.core-0.0.1.jar" -DgroupId="at.jku.cps.travart" -DartifactId="travart.core" -Dversion="0.0.1" -Dpackaging="jar"`